-“The adage that ‘there’s no such thing as bad publicity’ has never been more true than it is today… If you think marketing companies aren’t savvy enough to know that and attempt to capitalize on it – even to the point of mocking the thing they’re charged with promoting – then you’re pretty naive.”
+So, even if you’re skeptical of Scott’s theory, you should still carefully consider his conclusion: “The adage that ‘there’s no such thing as bad publicity’ has never been more true than it is today… If you think marketing companies aren’t savvy enough to know that and attempt to capitalize on it – even to the point of mocking the thing they’re charged with promoting – then you’re pretty naive.”

 Year 7: May 29, 2011 to May 28, 2012

-This viral video from YouTube’s seventh year was made by a little-known nonprofit.
-Uploaded on March 2012, it has 102 million views and 1.8 million engagements.
+Now, the next viral video from YouTube’s seventh year was made by a little-known non-profit.
+It’s KONY 2012.

 The incredible success of this 30-minute video demonstrates how a relatively unknown entity can still make a global impact in social media with powerful content and a savvy marketing strategy.